 Maya's original status post:

-Ron earned his Bachelor of Science degree (Magna cum Laude, 1965) from the University of Detroit, a Master of Arts degree from The University of Michigan (Mathematics, 1966) and a Doctor of Philosophy in Computer and Communications Sciences from the University of Michigan in 1972.
-At the University of Michigan he was involved in the early days of the development of the Michigan Terminal System.
+Ron earned his PhD in Computer and Communications Sciences from the University of Michigan in 1972.
+He was involved in the early days of the development of the Michigan Terminal System.
 He wrote the MTS loader (UMLOAD), which Mike Alexander remembers as remarkable because it (i) fit in one page of memory and (ii) was location independent, you could put it anywhere and call it and it would work, there was nothing in it that had to be relocated when it was moved to a new location.
 He also worked on the development of the MAD/I compiler as part of the ARPA funded CONCOMP project at U-M.

-He was appointed an instructor at Wayne State University in 1971 (while completing his doctorate) in Mathematics, later becoming an Assistant Professor and playing a critical role in building the department by serving as acting Department Chair.
-He moved to Oakland University as Associate Professor of Engineering and Computer Science in 1982.
+He was appointed an instructor and Professor at Wayne State and Oakland Universities.
 His professional life included academic research, teaching bachelor, and doctoral students and consulting for Ford Motor Company.

 18 December 2013

 A video oral history interview with Jim Henriksen